itsqianatompkins/tech-saas-gaming-analysis/README.md

 # Background

 GameGalaxy has grown rapidly across platforms and markets, but lacks a unified view of sales performance, customer value, and fulfillment efficiency.
-As competition and operating costs rise, leadership needs clear, data-driven insight into revenue-driving products, high-value acquisition channels, and logistics bottlenecks impacting customer loyalty.
+As competition and operating costs rise, leadership needs clear, data-driven insights into revenue-driving products, high-value acquisition channels, and logistics bottlenecks that impact customer loyalty.

 # Overview